klaarnut/user-docs/en/page-visibility-and-membership.md

 **Public**, is the default visibility for every page you added in your website.
 The Public is meant to allow every one who open the page to be able to see the content.

-**All memebers**, is the custon visibility you can define to any page in your website.
+**All members**, is the custom visibility you can define to any page in your website.
 It will allow ONLY MEMBERS who registered on your website can see the content of this page by logging in with their registered username and password.

 **Restricted member(s)**, is the custom visibility you set for restricted members who have more privilege than normal members such as to be able to access to website admin area.
 The advanced privilege of these restrictd members will be set by you (will be explained in the second part of of this article).

 Setting Areas
 - 3-dot next to current page name you're editing
+[ image ]
 - Site -> Pge Management icon
+[ image ]
 - Site -> Menu Pages -> 3-dot after page names
+[ image ]

+Page Management

+Once **Visibility** clicked, you will be at Page Management box.

+- *Menu Pages* on the left colums will bluely highlight the current page that you're going to set its visibility now.
+You can change to others page from ehre to set their visibilities.

+- *Page Management with current page name on the right column.* The slideable button will be shown as "Auto" with colorless which it's telling that THIS PAGE is automatically set to PUBLIC.

+Slide this button to right, and select one audience type for this page.

+## Website Membership